Chris Kelsey: Professional music career

 Kelsey moved to New York City in late 1986.
 After a lull of three years – during which he worked at the Metropolitan Museum of Art and contemplated becoming a visual artist – he resumed playing music.
 His first New York performances came in the early 1990s at bars and performance spaces on the Lower East Side.
 During this period, Kelsey met guitarist Jack DeSalvo, with whom he would collaborate extensively in coming years.

-In 1992, Kelsey formed The Almost Jazz Trio with electric bassist Dom Richards and drummer Edward Ware.
+In 1992, Kelsey established The Almost Jazz Trio alongside electric bassist Dom Richards and drummer Edward Ware.
 The band recorded Stomp Own It, a funk and groove-influenced cassette-only release on Kelsey's own Saxofonis Music label.
 During this period he played the Knitting Factory (including performing at several of that club's annual summer jazz festivals) and other Downtown NYC venues.
 In 1996, Kelsey recorded Observations – a duo with trombonist Steve Swell – for the then-new C.I.M.P. label.
 The next year he recorded The Ingenious Gentleman of the Lower East Side with a trio that included Ware and bassist Dominic Duval, also for C.I.M.P.

 After releasing a trio of albums on his own label in 1999, Kelsey essentially stopped playing the saxophone for several years, while he and his wife raised their two small children.
 During this time, he experimented with computer music, but did not perform or record.